chinapedia/wikipedia.abstract.en/Page/Mountain_range.md

 Major ranges

-Vysoke_Tatry4b._Gotha,_1865.jpg mountain range in Slovakia and Poland by Karel Kořistka appearing in a book by August Heinrich Petermann.]]
+mountain range in Slovakia and Poland by Karel Kořistka appearing in a book by August Heinrich Petermann.]]

 Most geologically young mountain ranges on the Earth's land surface are associated with either the Pacific Ring of Fire or the Alpide Belt.
 The Pacific Ring of Fire includes the Andes of South America, extends through the North American Cordillera along the Pacific Coast, the Aleutian Range, on through Kamchatka, Japan, Taiwan, the Philippines, Papua New Guinea, to New Zealand.[2]
 The Andes is long and is often considered the world's longest mountain system.[3]

 The Alpide belt includes Indonesia and Southeast Asia, through the Himalaya, Caucasus Mountains, Balkan Mountains fold mountain range, the Alps, and ends in the Spanish mountains and the Atlas Mountains.[4]
 The belt also includes other European and Asian mountain ranges.
-The Himalayas contain the highest mountains in the world, including Mount Everest, which is high and traverses the border between China and Nepal.[5]
-World_Distribution_of_Mid-Oceanic_Ridges.gif, the world's longest mountain range (chain)]]
+The Himalayas contain the highest mountains in the world, including Mount Everest, which is high and traverses the border between China and Nepal.[5] , the world's longest mountain range (chain)]]

 Mountain ranges outside these two systems include the Arctic Cordillera, the Urals, the Appalachians, the Scandinavian Mountains, the Great Dividing Range, the Altai Mountains and the Hijaz Mountains.
 If the definition of a mountain range is stretched to include underwater mountains, then the Ocean Ridges form the longest continuous mountain system on Earth, with a length of .[6]